 Authenticity is at the heart of all things successful.

 The core of a business out to change the world.

 It’s also the most powerful way to connect as a writer.

-And given that over 120 of you have joined our Start A Blog Challenge this month, I could not think of any better timing.
+And given that nearly 4,000 of you have joined our Start A Blog Challenge, I could not think of any better timing.

 It’s so easy today to puff out our chest and act like we have it all figured out.

 We only post the best things on Facebook and Twitter, only write blog entries about our crazy experiences, and when we’re out, we try to look our best.
 Then no one (except maybe those closest to us) gets to see what happens when we get home some nights and lay awake terrified.
 Only a very few see that we can’t sleep because we don’t know how we’re going to make something work.